Film Spoilers and

 The film was named Spider due to Cleg's creation of a ceiling 'spider-web' made of discarded string in his solitary and dingy room.
 Other patterns of splintering spider's webs were found in Cleg's boyhood room and the cat's cradle string he played with, in the dayroom's winged bird puzzle, and in a broken sheet of glass at the asylum where Cleg had been committed.

 Gradually, it became clear through time shifts that he was experiencing participatory flashbacks to his 1950s horrific boyhood and past as a pale, pathetic, reticent and frightened child (played by Bradley Hall).
 [However, the time shifts were totally unreliable and convoluted memories.]
-He watched his own psychological torment and abuse, as he relived earlier traumatic events suffered at the hands of his brutish, working man plumber father Bill (Gabriel Byrne).
-He was married to a maternal, protective unnamed Mrs. Cleg (Miranda Richardson).
+He watched his own psychological torment and abuse, as he relived earlier traumatic events suffered at the hands of his brutish, working man plumber father Bill (Gabriel Byrne), married to a maternal, protective Mrs. Cleg (Miranda Richardson).
 It was a tense relationship, since Cleg spent most of his time drinking and whore-mongering at the local pub, the Dog & Beggar.

 One of the aggressive, slatternly, and brassy tarts in the pub, cackling, fleshy bleached-blonde Yvonne (also Miranda Richardson) with bad teeth, enticed Bill to her residence to fix her "pipes" - and soon they had messy masturbatory sex under a tunnel.
 She had flashed her breast at young Cleg in the pub, causing him distress.
 Young 'Spider' witnessed their cavortings, and then older 'Spider' watched as his mother was violently murdered by her husband (with a shovel blow to the head) when she saw him having lap sex with trampish Yvonne in a garden shed.
 Her bloody, wrapped body was buried in the nearby garden.